kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A program that prints all single digit numbers but this time you are restricted to use 2 putchars.
 Here, I would employ converting the int into its ascii character value.

+## Task 7 - Smile in the mirror
+A program that prints lowercase alphabets in reverse followed by a new line.